-Course reserves will still be available during this time of online learning.
+Course reserves are still be available.
 We strongly encourage faculty make requests here for readings they expect students will need for their courses.
 In your request, please let us know when you need these readings so we can plan accordingly.
 We are able to scan chapters or portions of reserve books and assist with placing this content on Blackboard.
 Students may also make requests, but we prefer faculty make one request since it’s likely to apply to all the students in the class.
 Please use the above linked help form for any other questions.

 Homework solutions, old exams, lecture notes, CD's, etc. may all be placed on reserve.
 Complete a reserve form for each item.
 Please submit lecture notes, homework solutions, and old exams in a 3-ring notebook.
 Photocopied copyrighted material will not be accepted for reserve in notebooks or binders due to copyright guidelines.
 Please submit photocopied copyrighted material in individual folders.
 Due to space limitations, the Library cannot accept maps, equipment, or other large bulky items for reserve.

 These guidelines for placing materials on reserve have been designed so that your material may be processed efficiently, accurately, and quickly.

 Due to the Higher Education Opportunity Act, which went into effect July 1, 2010, your students will now know which library books you may be placing on reserve ahead of time.
 If a student takes out a library item before it has been placed on reserve they have exclusive use of this item for 21 days, per library policy.
 Please take this into consideration and request the library material you plan on using for reserve well ahead of time, allowing enough time to recall any material that may be already checked out of the library.